Snowflake-Labs/aws-integrations-cloudops/aws-controltower/README.md

 1. Create an S3 bucket: *s3-snowflakeintegration-accountId-region*.
 Replace accountId and region with the AWS Account ID and region of your shared services AWS account.
 2. Create a folder called *SnowflakeIntegration_Lambda_SSM* and upload the [SnowflakeIntegration_Lambda_SSM.zip](https://github.com/Snowflake-Labs/aws-integrations-cloudops/blob/master/aws-controltower/lambda/SnowflakeIntegration_Lambda_SSM.zip) file.
 This lambda uses the Snowflake Python Connector to query and update Snowflake
 3. Upload the [snowflakelayer.zip](https://github.com/aws-samples/aws-datadog-controltower/blob/main/snowflake/layer/snowflakelayer.zip) in the root folder of this S3 object.
 This zip file packages the Snowflake connector as an AWS Lambda layer
+4. Provide organization level read access to this S3 bucket:
+	1. Download the [s3bucketpolicy.json](https://github.com/Snowflake-Labs/aws-integrations-cloudops/blob/master/aws-controltower/cft/s3bucketpolicy.json) permissions policy file.
+Replace accountid and region with the AWS Account ID and region of your shared services AWS account.
+Sign in to your Control Tower organization's management account.
+Navigate to the AWS Organizations console and choose Settings.
+Note down the organization ID of your Control Tower organization and replace organizationid in the s3bucketpolicy.json file with this identifier.
+	2. Add the s3bucketpolicy.json as a bucket policy to your s3-snowflakeintegration-accountId-region S3 bucket from the AWS console.

 **Control Tower Management account:**